beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 ticket_lifetime
 : Indicates the lifetime in seconds as a 32-bit unsigned integer in network byte order from the time of ticket issuance.
-  Servers MUST NOT use any value more than 604800 seconds (7 days).
+  Servers MUST NOT use any value superior to 604800 seconds (7 days).
   The value of zero indicates that the ticket should be discarded immediately.
 Clients MUST NOT cache tickets for longer than 7 days, regardless of the ticket_lifetime, and MAY delete the ticket